PoorHttp/PoorWSGI/doc/documentation.rst

     @app.http_state(state.HTTP_NOT_FOUND)
     def page_not_found(req):
-        return "Your request %s not found." % req.uri, "text/plain"
+        return "Your request %s not found." % req.path, "text/plain"

 If your http state (error) handler was crashed with error, internal server error was return and right handler is called.
 If this your handler was crashed